mc2tc/tallyNative/docs/progress/daily-summaries.md

 ## 2025-12-05

 ### Summary
 Removed all legacy transactions2 code from refactored sections (Purchases, Bank, Credit Cards) to complete the transactions3 migration.
 Eliminated the old "receipts" section entirely in favor of "Purchases3", updated all filtering logic to use transactions3 exclusively, and fixed navigation/type errors in upload processing.
 Added TypeScript type-checking scripts for easier development workflow.
+Implemented Accounts Payable card for unpaid purchase transactions, integrated transactions3 manual purchase entry endpoint, and added payment method update functionality for transactions3 transactions.

 ### Commits